12 Lovable Dog Breeds with Long Noses

 If you really want a dog with a big nose, look no further than the bull terrier.
 These oddballs of the dog world are known for their curious, egg-shaped head, long, arched nose, and compact, muscular body.
 Despite being bred as a fighting dog, bull terriers are highly affectionate family dogs who crave human company and tend to shadow their family members.
 They’ll do well in an apartment and don’t tend to bark very much, but they also don’t do well when left alone for long periods of time and might get destructive.

 This unusual dog breed is also an ancient one, originating in the ancient Middle East.
 Salukis were used to chase down and kill running prey like foxes and gazelle, and these long, tall, sleek canines still have a strong prey instinct.
 They’re not recommended for homes with small animals, nor can they be trusted off-leash in unfenced areas.
 Best for a home with a fenced yard and an owner dedicated to their training, this interesting breed is loyal, if a bit aloof, and will years of provide quiet, alert companionship.
+For dogs that will always stay by your side, look no further than these loyal dog breeds.

 Kurt Pas/Getty Images